MIT-Emerging-Talent/ELO2_GREEN_AI/0_domain_study/model_evaluation_metrics.md

 It is an English-language dataset containing just over 300k unique news articles as written by journalists at CNN and the Daily Mail. he current version supports both extractive and abstractive summarization.

+### The HumanEval Dataset

-The HumanEval dataset released by OpenAI includes 164 programming problems with a function sig- nature, docstring, body, and several unit tests.
+released by OpenAI includes 164 programming problems with a function sig- nature, docstring, body, and several unit tests.
 They were handwritten to ensure not to be included in the training set of code generation models.